 Buying your own Strollers for Disney while you are there:

 Pros: Sometimes, if you find a good deal, purchasing a stroller from either Target, Walmart, Amazon, or another retailer can make sense.
-(If you are picking up in store, you would have to take your own car or taxi to pick it up.
+(If you are picking it up in-store, you would have to take your own car or taxi to pick it up.
 Walmart and Target are only a few miles away.)
 You could also have it delivered to your resort!
 (For free shipping from Target- Spend $35 or more, or use your Target Red card.)
 Now, you don’t have to worry about carrying it through the

 Cons: If you don’t have it delivered, going to go pick it up can be a hassle.
 It will take time out of your vacation.
 Also, if you do get it delivered to your resort, Disney might charge you a convince fee.
 Call your resort to find out how much that would be.
 So if you do purchase a new stroller while you’re at Disney, then what do you do with it when your vacation is over?
 There are a few options.